 where $\sim$ is the relation that identifies $X_e \times \{0\}$ with $X_{\bar{e}} \times \{0\}$ via the identification of $X_e$ with $X_{\bar{e}}$, and the point $(x, 1)\in X_e \times [0,1]$ with $\phi_e(x)$.

 Then $G = \pi_1(X)$ is the \emph{fundamental group} of the graph of groups.
-We will refer to the pair $(G, \Gamma)$ as a \emph{graph of groups decomposition} for the group $G$.
+We will refer to the pair $(G, \Gamma)$ as a \emph{graph of groups decomposition} for the group $G$ (here $\Gamma$ implicitly comes with the associated data of vertex and edge groups and edge morphisms).
 The associated \emph{Bass-Serre tree} $T$ is the simplicial tree derived from the tree of spaces decomposition of the universal cover $\widetilde{X} \rightarrow X$.
 For vertices and edges $v, e$ in $T$ we denote these stabilisers by $G_v$ and $G_e$.
 This notation is justified by the fact that the conjugacy classes of vertex and edge stabilisers correspond precisely to the vertex and edge groups in $\Gamma$.
 Given an action of a group $G$ on a tree $T$ without edge inversions we obtain an associated graph of spaces decomposition $(G ,\Gamma)$ with the underlying graph $\Gamma$ given by the quotient $T/G$.